Explore health content from A to Z.

 I need information about...

-After a hip fracture, you will most likely be taken to the emergency room.
-There, your blood pressure and breathing are checked.
-You’ll also be given pain medication.
-If you’re alone, a nurse will try to contact your family or a friend so they can be with you.
+After a hip fracture occurs, you will likely be taken to a hospital emergency room.
+While in the ER, many tests will be done, including X-rays and blood tests.
+The nursing staff will monitor your blood pressure, heart rate, and breathing.
+You will be given pain medication.
+If you are alone, a staff member will try to contact your family or a friend so they can be with you.

 Your surgery will be done once a surgical team can be readied.
 This usually takes less than 48 hours.
 In the meantime, nurses will try to keep you comfortable.
 You’ll also have tests to ensure you’re ready for surgery.
+Your surgery may be delayed pending certain tests or to let the effects of medications, such as blood thinners, wear off.
 Your family or friends may be able to visit you during this time.

 Orthopaedic surgeons repair the hip and guide your treatment.